-Check immediately the risk of triggering an avalanche on this slope and today's avy danger level.
+the risk of triggering an avalanche on this slope in today's avy danger conditions.
+Plus the slope angle.

 INSTANT CONTACT INCLINOMETRY:

-The result: accurate and quick contact inclinometry instrument,
+The result: an accurate and quick contact inclinometry instrument,

-for measuring the slope right where you are.
+for measuring the slope angle right where you are.

 PLUS VISUAL AVALANCHE RISK CHECK:

-only the slope angle and current avalanche danger grade to
+utilize only the slope angle and current avalanche danger

 PLUS LINE-OF-SIGHT INCLINOMETRY:

-the fastest, and most reliable slope meter in the world.
+The fastest, and most reliable slope meter and avalanche

 In your hands all the way.

--Low-tech powered only by gravity; no worries of battery life or internet connection.
+-Low-tech powered only by gravity; no worries of battery life or cellphone connection.

 calculations, algorithms etc. Only check the avalanche bulletin before heading out.